raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 ## Preparing your submission

-When you submit your project, you will need to provide a ZIP file containing your program files, including your `main.py` file.
+When you submit your project, you will need to provide a zip file containing your program files, including your `main.py` file.

-If you are unsure how to create a ZIP file, speak to your team mentor.
+If you are unsure how to create a zip file, speak to your team mentor.

-More information on submitting your program is available in the [Mission Space Lab mentor guide](https://astro-pi.org/mission-space-lab/mentor-guide-4).
+More information on submitting your program is available in the [Mission Space Lab Mentor Guide](https://astro-pi.org/mission-space-lab/mentor-guide-4).

-If you are using the online version of Astro Pi Replay, you can download a ZIP file containing the output generated during your test runs.
-This is NOT the ZIP file that should be uploaded as your submission.
+If you are using the online version of Astro Pi Replay, you can download a zip file containing the output generated during your test runs.
+This is **not** the zip file that should be uploaded as your submission.

 --- task ---

-Generate a ZIP file for your project, and ask your mentor to submit it to us before the deadline.
+Generate a zip file for your project, and ask your mentor to submit it to us before the deadline.

 --- /task ---